-Maintaining self-sustaining native fish populations within the Colorado River and minimizing the presence and expansion of aquatic invasive species are two specific resource goals outlined in the Long-Term Experimental and Management Plan (LTEMP) Environmental Impact Statement (EIS) and associated Biological Opinion (BiOp) for the operation of Glen Canyon Dam (U.S. Department of Interior, 2016a, b).
+Maintaining self-sustaining native fish populations within the Colorado River and minimizing the presence and expansion of aquatic invasive species are two specific resource goals outlined in the LTEMP EIS and associated BiOp for the operation of Glen Canyon Dam (U.S. Department of Interior, 2016a, b).
 These two resource goals are closely linked together in that introduced warm-water fish are largely incompatible with Colorado River native fish (Marsh and Pacey, 2005; Minckley and Marsh, 2009).
 Introduced warm-water sport fish prey upon juvenile native fish, and once established, can cause rapid disappearance of native fish (Moyle and others, 1986).
 In both the upper and lower Colorado River Basins, warm-water predatory fish are implicated in the lack of recruitment and subsequent population declines in native fish (Mueller, 2005; Martinez and others, 2014).
 Control methods are typically the most cost effective and successful when invasions are detected early (Leung and others, 2002; Dawson and Kolar, 2013).
 A robust monitoring program increases the likelihood that a new invasion will be detected early and that management actions can be taken to control pest species.

 Long-term monitoring allows the ability to detect trends and test hypotheses in regard to temporal variation in fish populations, but its strength also lies in the ability to interpret and detect unexpected trends or surprises (Lindenmayer and others, 2010; Dodds and others, 2012; Melis and others, 2015).
 When designed properly, a long-term monitoring program is a powerful tool for quantifying the status and trends of key resources, understanding system dynamics in response to stressors, and investigating the efficacy of alternative management actions.
 Without long-term monitoring, science-based decisions for fisheries management are often not possible (Walters, 1986).
-This project will continue long-term, standardized monitoring conducted by AGFD throughout the Colorado River from Lees Ferry (River Mile [RM] 0) to Pearce Ferry (RM 281) for the combined purposes of tracking the status of native fish as well as identifying new invasive aquatic species.
+This project will continue long-term, standardized monitoring conducted by Arizona Game and Fish Department (AGFD) throughout the Colorado River from Lees Ferry (RM 0) to Pearce Ferry (RM 281) for the combined purposes of tracking the status of native fish as well as identifying new invasive aquatic species.
 This is the only project that tracks all native and nonnative fishes throughout the length of the Colorado River in the project area.

 AGFD will conduct one spring system-wide fish monitoring trip in FY2021, one trip in FY2022, and two trips in FY2023 from Lees Ferry to Diamond Creek using electrofishing, angling and hoop netting.
-For the monitoring that takes place in the Fall downstream from Diamond Creek, AGFD will only monitor the last 15 miles of river upstream from Pearce Ferry (3 nights of sampling in FY2021, FY2022, and FY2023) due to budget constraints and the need to reduce logistics costs.
-Other fish monitoring efforts which focus on humpback chub (Project G), and monitoring of small bodied fished conducted by the National Park Service (NPS) downstream of Bright Angel Creek (funded by the Bureau of Reclamation outside of the Glen Canyon Dam Adaptive Management Program; GCDAMP) also provide important additional detection information of new invasive aquatic species, and all of these efforts together provide a robust monitoring program to track changes in native fishes and detect new problematic invasive aquatic species.
+For the monitoring that takes place in the Fall downstream from Diamond Creek, AGFD will only monitor the last 15 miles of river upstream from Pearce Ferry (3 nights of sampling in each year) because of budget constraints and the need to reduce logistics costs.
+Other fish monitoring efforts which focus on humpback chub (Project G), and monitoring of small bodied fished conducted by the NPS downstream of Bright Angel Creek (funded by the Bureau of Reclamation outside of the GCDAMP also provide important additional detection information of new invasive aquatic species, and all of these efforts together provide a robust monitoring program to track changes in native fishes and detect new problematic invasive aquatic species.